vpelss/Forever_Passwords/README.md

 # Recommendations

 - store a local copy of this program (Forever Passwords) in the case our emogic.com, github or the internet is temporarily down.
 Have a backup plan!
 Download a copy to your PC.
-File->Save as HTML
+File->Save Webpage Complete
 - do not use your Secret anywhere else. eg as a password on a web site
 - your Secret should be long, complex, and impossible to guess
 - Do not save your Secret in the browser cache or in a password manager